 According to Visa guidelines, a “Level 4 Merchant” is a business that processes fewer than 20,000 ecommerce Visa transactions per year or fewer than 1 million in-person Visa transactions per year.
 In fact, many of the businesses currently operating in the United States are Level 4 merchants.

 Visa is behind the new requirements regarding PCI validation and QIRs.
 As of January 31st, all businesses that are considered “Level 4” must do two things:

 - Validate PCI compliance (or participate in the Technology Innovation Program)

 - Use QIR-certified integrators and resellers for POS equipment installation

-Previously, while Level 4 merchants were required to comply with PCI standards, they were not required to use Qualified Security Assessors (QSAs) or validate compliance.
-Now, it will be required.
+Previously, while Visa required Level 4 merchants to comply with PCI standards, they did not require using Qualified Security Assessors (QSAs) or validating compliance.
+Now, Visa will require validation.
 However, Visa does offer an exemption to proving compliance – the Technology Innovation Program (TIP.)
 With TIP, if you meet certain requirements and Visa approves your application, you will not have to validate your compliance.
-You still need to meet PCI requirements, you just won’t be required to validate it.
+You still need to meet PCI requirements, Visa just won’t require you to validate it.

-Your processor may have their own requirements for PCI validation as well.
+Your processor may also have their own requirements for PCI validation.

 Requirements in Detail